- 22 Oct, 2020

 Red light therapy, also known as photobiomodulation, LED light therapy, and low level light therapy, works by using red low-level wavelengths of light to produce a biochemical effect in cells by penetrating approximately 5 millimeters below the skin’s surface.
 This effect helps strengthen the mitochondria and increase cell energy to improve performance of cells.
 Red light is considered “low level” because it works at an energy density that’s low compared to other forms of laser therapies.

 The light from near infrared LEDs has been shown to bring energy to cells, reduce pain, increase collagen and elastin production in skin cells, speed up the wound healing process, reduce inflammation and provide numerous anti-aging benefits.
-To use red light therapy with your sauna at home, you can attach a Jacuzzi® Light Therapy tower to the door of your sauna.
+To use red light therapy with your sauna at home, you can attach a Clearlight® Light Therapy tower to the door of your sauna.

 Vibration Resonance Therapy